 Now, imagine that overnight, the city grew to a population of a million.
 How would you use this suddenly less-than-ideal piece of technology to get water safely to everyone?

 This is the type of question that Qian Yu, a PhD student in the Ming Hsieh Department of Electrical Engineering asks himself every day.
 Only instead of building aqueducts, he is an expert in Coded Computing – a field so new it was developed right here at USC Viterbi in the lab of Salman Avestimehr, Yu’s advisor.

 Today, engineers are facing a new problem: The systems we built for cell phones and the internet are suddenly not strong enough to reliably and efficiently transfer and process the type of data we’re working with.

 For his efforts, Yu was recently named the winner of a 2018 Google Fellowship in machine learning.
 So, what is Coded Computing and why is it so important?
 To understand his work and its impact we have to go back in time, to the early days of the internet and cell phones.
 So, make sure no one is talking on the house line, switch on that sweet 56K dial-up modem, and let’s get started.

 When cell phones and the internet first arrived, they didn’t immediately have the impact on society that they do today.
-The internet was slow, not nearly everyone was on it, and most websites looked like this.
 Think about why today’s phones are called “smart” phones?
 It’s because their predecessors were…not so much.